Clean Energy Improvement Program

 This encourages property owners to take on multiple, cost-saving renovations at once—for example, replacing a furnace and hot water tank while also adding insulation and solar PV.
 Property owners can then save on energy costs which makes it easier to pay back their financing.

-Municipalities that encourage clean energy improvements achieve community climate and sustainability goals faster.
+Municipalities that encourage clean energy improvements help property owners invest in their homes and businesses and strengthen their communities.
 At the same time, they generate more work for local contractors, upgrade their community’s building stock, and decrease residents’ utility bills.

-Interested municipalities can participate by passing their own clean energy improvement bylaw.
-Having passed a bylaw, a municipality works with the program administrator, Alberta Municipalities, to tailor their own version of the program.
+Participating municipalities enable access to the program by passing their own clean energy improvement bylaw.
+Following that, ABmunis partners with municipalities to tailor their own version of the program.

 Step 1: The municipality passes a Clean Energy Improvement Tax bylaw and secures the capital required to finance eligible projects.